Everything You Need to Know About Your Wedding Party and Their Responsibilities

-This guy (or gal—a female can serve as a best woman, if desired) acts as the groom's personal aide and advisor) through all stages of wedding planning.
-He's a fashion consultant, bachelor-party master of ceremonies, and commander-in-chief of the groomsmen brigade.
-His duties include (but aren't limited to): getting the groom to the ceremony on time; giving the wedding officiant his/her fee after the ceremony; signing the couple's marriage license; and holding the bride's wedding ring at the altar.
+This guy (or gal—a female can serve as a best woman, if desired) acts as the groom's personal aide and advisor through all stages of wedding planning.
+He's a fashion consultant, bachelor-party master of ceremonies and commander-in-chief of the groomsmen brigade.
+His duties include (but aren't limited to): getting the groom to the ceremony on time; giving the wedding officiant their fee after the ceremony; signing the couple's marriage license; and holding the bride's wedding ring at the altar.
 He'll also be responsible for a toast and for keeping the dance party going throughout your reception.